metio/terraform-provider-k8s/docs/resources/couchbase_com_couchbase_cluster_v2.md

 - `auto_failover_timeout` (String) AutoFailoverTimeout defines how long Couchbase server will wait between a pod being witnessed as down, until when it will failover the pod.
 Couchbase server will only failover pods if it deems it safe to do so, and not result in data loss.
 This field must be in the range 5-3600s, defaulting to 120s.
 More info:  https://golang.org/pkg/time/#ParseDuration
 - `cluster_name` (String) ClusterName defines the name of the cluster, as displayed in the Couchbase UI.
 By default, the cluster name is that specified in the CouchbaseCluster resource's metadata.
 - `data` (Attributes) Data allows the data service to be configured. (see [below for nested schema](#nestedatt--spec--cluster--data))
-- `data_service_memory_quota` (String) DataServiceMemQuota is the amount of memory that should be allocated to the data service.
+- `data_service_memory_quota` (Dynamic) DataServiceMemQuota is the amount of memory that should be allocated to the data service.
 This value is per-pod, and only applicable to pods belonging to server classes running the data service.
 This field must be a quantity greater than or equal to 256Mi.
 This field defaults to 256Mi.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `eventing_service_memory_quota` (String) EventingServiceMemQuota is the amount of memory that should be allocated to the eventing service.
+- `eventing_service_memory_quota` (Dynamic) EventingServiceMemQuota is the amount of memory that should be allocated to the eventing service.
 This value is per-pod, and only applicable to pods belonging to server classes running the eventing service.
 This field must be a quantity greater than or equal to 256Mi.
 This field defaults to 256Mi.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `index_service_memory_quota` (String) IndexServiceMemQuota is the amount of memory that should be allocated to the index service.
+- `index_service_memory_quota` (Dynamic) IndexServiceMemQuota is the amount of memory that should be allocated to the index service.
 This value is per-pod, and only applicable to pods belonging to server classes running the index service.
 This field must be a quantity greater than or equal to 256Mi.
 This field defaults to 256Mi.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
 - `index_storage_setting` (String) DEPRECATED - by indexer.
 The index storage mode to use for secondary indexing.
 This field must be one of 'memory_optimized' or 'plasma', defaulting to 'memory_optimized'.
 This field is immutable and cannot be changed unless there are no server classes running the index service in the cluster.
 - `indexer` (Attributes) Indexer allows the indexer to be configured. (see [below for nested schema](#nestedatt--spec--cluster--indexer))
 - `query` (Attributes) Query allows the query service to be configured. (see [below for nested schema](#nestedatt--spec--cluster--query))
-- `query_service_memory_quota` (String) QueryServiceMemQuota is a dummy field.
+- `query_service_memory_quota` (Dynamic) QueryServiceMemQuota is a dummy field.
 By default, Couchbase server provides no memory resource constraints for the query service, so this has no effect on Couchbase server.
 It is, however, used when the spec.autoResourceAllocation feature is enabled, and is used to define the amount of memory reserved by the query service for use with Kubernetes resource scheduling.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `search_service_memory_quota` (String) SearchServiceMemQuota is the amount of memory that should be allocated to the search service.
+- `search_service_memory_quota` (Dynamic) SearchServiceMemQuota is the amount of memory that should be allocated to the search service.
 This value is per-pod, and only applicable to pods belonging to server classes running the search service.
 This field must be a quantity greater than or equal to 256Mi.
 This field defaults to 256Mi.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes

 <a id="nestedatt--spec--cluster--auto_compaction"></a>
 ### Nested Schema for `spec.cluster.auto_compaction`